“Like dogs, bicycles are social catalysts that attract a superior category of people.”

 - Woof and Wag: Bringing Home a Dog is one of Becky’s children’s book from Picture Window Books.

 Becky was two-time women’s champion at the National 24-Hour Challenge, a bike race outside of Grand Rapids, Michigan.
 She set an age-group record for women 40-44, going 391 miles in 24 hours.
-Becky hasn’t raced lately, but she still rides her LeMond road bike literally thousands of miles a year.
+Becky won her age group in the 12-Hour World Time Trial Championships in Borrego Springs, California in 2019.
+Becky is no longer “allowed” to race by her doctors, but she still rides her bike a few thousand miles a year.

 Dogs and bikes–two things near and dear to Becky’s heart, so they are often front and center in her stories.